© Crown copyright 2019

-However, it is not expected that the European Commission will have made an adequacy decision regarding the UK at the point of exit in March 2019.
+However, it is not expected that the European Commission will have made an adequacy decision regarding the UK at the point of exit with no deal.
 Therefore, for the purposes of the EU GDPR the UK will be treated as a third country without an adequacy decision.
 The transfer of personal data from the EEA to the UK will be restricted unless appropriate safeguards are in place, or the transfer benefits from one of the statutory exceptions (known as derogations for specific situations).

 Further information on international transfers, including a list of appropriate safeguards, is available from the Information Commissioner’s Office (ICO).

 Working with data processors based in the EEA

 There is legal uncertainty regarding the transfer of personal data between data processors located in the EEA and organisations in the UK if there’s a no-deal Brexit.

 We expect the European Data Protection Board (EDPB) to provide guidance on the transfer of personal data between data processors located in the EEA and organisations in the UK if there’s a no-deal Brexit.

 Effect of no-deal Brexit on transfers of data from EEA processors

 As the government cannot provide legal advice, individual local authorities will need to take their own legal advice about the likelihood of significant disruption to transfers of personal data from processors in the EEA to controllers in the UK.
 In any assessment, your authorities may want to take into account the following points: